rikedyp/LearnAPL/APL Short Course.md

       3 3 ⍴ 3 5 7
 etc...

-The shape of a numeric scalar is the empty numeric vector ⍬ The shape of a character scalar is the empty character vector ''
+The shape of a scalar is the empty numeric vector ⍬ The empty character vector is ''

 The shape of the shape of an array returns a 1-element vector describing the rank.
 From version 14, ≢⍴ returns the scalar rank of an array.